 Wake up, eat breakfast under the stilted house typical of northern Vietnamese minority villagers.

 We'll pack up the bikes then set off for the next part of our adventure.

 Stop in Lung Tam, a Hemp Linen making village, and watch how it’s made from A-Z.

 Arrive Yen Minh.
-We'll stop for lunch and refresh with a masage, then get ready for one of the best parts of the ride: to the extreme north point of Vietnam.
+We'll stop for lunch then get ready for one of the best parts of the ride: to the extreme north point of Vietnam.
 Lung Cu village, next to China.

 Wake up and eat breakfast.
 Then get ready for the most quiet part of Ha Giang.

 Arrive Mau Due.
 We stop here for a coffee.
 This is the start of something we called the "road of children," which means while their parents are working alongside the rock, the children are playing by the side of the road.

-Arrive back to Ha Giang, check in to our hostel.
+Arrive back to Ha Giang, check in to our hotel.